iterative/dvc.org/content/docs/command-reference/import-url.md

 ## Example: Transfer to remote storage

-When you have a large dataset in an external location, you may want to import it to your <abbr>project</abbr> without downloading it (yet), for example if there's not enough space in your current environment.
+When importing a large dataset, you may want to avoid downloading it to the local environment (yet), for example if there's not enough storage space).

 The `--to-remote` option lets you bootstrap the import by creating its `.dvc` file, while storing a data copy [remotely](/doc/command-reference/remote).
 This